DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 Powering the EX-CSB1
 =====================

 The CSB1 has a 2.1mm x 5.5mm power jack.
-You can use an optional 2.1mm x 5.5mm screw terminal block adapter if you already have a power supply with bare wires.
-See our section on recommended power supplies for more information XXX.
-Simply plug your power supply into Mains power and plug the male barrel end into the Command Station.
-Make sure your supply has the proper voltage for the scale of your locos (between 12V and 25V DC) and at least 4A of current capability.
-To use the full capacity of the EX-CSB1, we recommend 6A or more.
-For Z scale 12V would be adequate, but for N, HO and OO scale we would recommend between 14V and 16V DC, especially for DCC with sound locos.
-The DC input must be fully regulated, preferably a modern switch-mode power supply brick with double insulation and good overload current protection.
+If you already have a power supply with bare wires, you can use an optional 2.1mm x 5.5mm screw terminal block adapter.
+For more information about power supplies, see our section on recommended power supplies XXX.

+To power up the CSB1, just plug your power supply into the mains (aka wall outlet) and connect the barrel end to the Command Station.
+Make sure your power supply matches the needs of your setup: the voltage should be between 12V and 25V DC, depending on the scale of your locomotives, and it should provide at least 4A of current.
+To get the most out of your EX-CSB1, we suggest using a power supply with 6A or more.
+For Z scale, 12V is usually enough, but for N, HO, and OO scales, we recommend using between 14V and 16V DC.
+It’s important that your DC power input is well-regulated—ideally, a modern switch-mode power supply with double insulation and strong overload protection.

 .. figure:: /_static/images//12v-3A-brick.jpg
    :alt: 12V 3A brick power supply